 "It's a challenging time.
 I think (for) a lot of our beginning farmers it's probably not their primary income.
-A lot of times that's how they do get started.
-It's a secondary job, or they have a secondary job," Gehling said.
-"Farming is not an easy business to get into."
+A lot of times that's how they do get started," Gehling said.

 Rehnke didn't grow up on a farm, but he grew up working on neighbors' farms.